Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 In V5, EventHubConsumerClient.receive() calls user callback on_event to process events.

-For example, this code which receives from a partition in V1:
+For example, this code which keeps receiving from a partition in V1:

 ```python
 client = EventHubClientAsync.from_connection_string(connection_str)